Achievable logoAchievable logo

 During mitosis, several key structures work together:

-• At the cell poles, centrioles serve as microtubule-organizing centers that initiate the formation of asters—radial arrays of microtubules—which in turn contribute to building the spindle apparatus.
-The spindle is an intricate network of microtubules and associated proteins that attaches to chromosomes and is responsible for pulling apart and guiding chromatids to each daughter cell.
+• At the cell poles, centrioles act as microtubule-organizing centers.
+They help form asters (radial arrays of microtubules), which contribute to building the spindle apparatus.
+The spindle is a network of microtubules and associated proteins that attaches to chromosomes and is responsible for pulling apart and guiding chromatids to each daughter cell.

 Each chromosome is made up of two identical chromatids joined at the centromere.
-At the centromere, a specialized protein complex called the kinetochore forms, providing the attachment site for spindle fibers.
+At the centromere, a specialized protein complex called the kinetochore forms and provides the attachment site for spindle fibers.

 Spindle fibers attach to kinetochores on sister chromatids during prometaphase.